 How clean is your black tank when empty?
 Open the valve on your toilet and take a whiff.
 If it stinks, then it needs to be cleaned.

-If you flush and clean your black tank regularly, you’ll prevent tank waste buildup inside.
+If you flush and clean your black tank regularly, you can minimize tank waste buildup inside.
 Every so often, do your gray tank too.
 Most smells originate in your black tank, but your gray tank can also get smelly especially in warmer climates.

 Follow the steps outline in this article How to Clean Your RV Black Tank to give your tank a good cleaning.